craftercms/docs/source/by-role/system-admin/performance-and-scaling/delivery-env-performance-tuning.rst

 """"""""""""""""""""""""""
 Slow network based storage
 """"""""""""""""""""""""""
 Simple network storage such as NAS connected over copper network to compute is known to produce slow performance due to latency across many small operations.
+Use of NAS storage is not recommended.

 """""""""""""""""""""""""""""""""
 Use of NFS as a mounting protocol
 """""""""""""""""""""""""""""""""
 NFS is a particularly slow and unreliable network storage protocol, especially when mounts are configured with default settings.
+Use of NFS or similar protocols is not recommended.

 """""""""""""""""""""""""""""""""
 Putting all data on the same disk